-Collection De L'atelier Blooms Again
+COLLECTION DE L'atelier BLOOMS AGAIN

 COLLECTION DE L'ATELIER 2024: THREE NEW FRAGRANCES

-The Collection de l'Atelier 2024 edition is limited to 500 Botes Parfums.
+The Collection de l'Atelier 2024 edition is limited to 500 Boîtes à Parfums.
 Each hand-crafted chest houses three 30ml Les Essences, the most generous of HJ's three variations.

 Rose Alba